 - begins to show signs of a severe flare-up

-- has a flare-up that enters the danger zone (red zone) of his or her action plan
+- has a flare-up that enters the danger zone (red zone) of the asthma action plan

-- Encourage and help your child to avoid substances that you know trigger flare-ups.
+- Help your child to avoid the triggers that can cause flare-ups.

-- Make sure your child takes the long-term control medicine as directed by the doctor — even when your child feels well.
+- Make sure your child takes the long-term control medicine as directed by the doctor — even when feeling well.

-- Make sure your child gets a flu shot every year.
+- Be sure your child gets a flu shot every year.

-- Work with your child’s doctor to follow an asthma action plan.
+- Work with the doctor to follow your child’s asthma action plan.